 General Research Interests

 My research interests comprise comparative politics, public opinion, voting behaviour and political parties.
-Within these broad themes, I am currently working on two main lines of research: radical left parties and populism; and gender differences in political engagement and behaviour.
+Within these broad themes, I am currently working on three main lines of research: radical left parties; electoral change and mainstream conservatism; and gender differences in political engagement and behaviour.

 Radical Left Parties and Populism

 My research focuses on radical left parties and tries to elucidate what groups of voters support these parties and what factors contribute to their success (or lack thereof) across countries and over time.
 I am particularly interested in the effect of strategic choices on these parties’ ability to forge different coalitions of support, as well as in the opportunity structures that enable them to flourish.

 Most of my research examines European democracies, but my interest is not limited to Europe as radical left parties are present in many other established (e.g. Japan) and younger democracies (e.g. Latin America) around the world.

 I am interested in studying the electoral changes that many advanced democracies have been through in the past few decades.
 Many of these changes are the product of social and political factors that took place decades ago and whose impact materialises in a gradual way through a process of generational replacement.

 Although these changes have affected all party families, I am particularly interested in the increasing fragmentation and volatility of mainstream conservative parties' electorates in advanced democracies.
 This is a topic that has received relatively little attention in the literature, even though in most proportional systems these changes have involved the gradual electoral decline of Conservative and Christian Democratic parties.